 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2003.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-Fall 2004, Swarthmore College Office of Institutional Research -- Page 4 of 35

-Total first-time, first-year (freshman) men who were admitted 452 Total first-time, first-year (freshman) women who were admitted 481 933 total (25% of Apps) Total full-time, first-time, first-year (freshman) men who enrolled 177 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 189 366 total (39% of Admits) Total part-time, first-time, first-year (freshman) women who enrolled 0

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list? $\boxtimes$ Yes No If yes, please answer the questions below for fall 2004 admissions: Number of qualified applicants placed on waiting list - Number accepting a place on the waiting list - Number of wait-listed students admitted50

-Admission Requirements

-C3.
-High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-- High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-- Required

-- Recommended

-- Neither required nor recommended
+First-time, first-year (freshman) students: Provide the number of dapplied, were admitted, and enrolled (full- or part-time) in fall 2005.
+In began studies during summer in this cohort.
+Applicants should increquirements for consideration for admission (i.e., who completed a one of the following actions: admission, nonadmission, placement of or institution).
+Admitted applicants should include wait-listed students. nclude early d lude only thos ctionable appl n waiting list, ecision, early action, and students who e students who fulfilled the ications) and who have been notified of or application withdrawn (by applicant Total first-time, first-year (freshman) men who applied 1784 Total first-time, first-year (freshman) women who applied 2301 4,085 total Total first-time, first-year (freshman) men who were admitted 448 Total first-time, first-year (freshman) women who were admitted 469 917 total (22% of Apps) Total full-time, first-time, first-year (freshman) men who enrolled 191 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 198 389 total (42% of Admits) Total part-time, first-time, first-year (freshman) women who enrolled 0 - space availability) Do you have a policy of placing students on a waiting list?
+Yes If yes, please answer the questions below for Fall 2005 admissions: Number of qualified applicants placed on waiting list Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
+If yes, do you release that information to students?
+Do you release that information to school counselors?
+Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required requirement f or degree-seeking entering students: C4.
+Does your institution require or recommend a general college-pre paratory prog ram for degree-seeking students? ☐ Required ☐ Recommended ☒ Neither required nor recommended

-- C5.
+C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.